Absence and Lateness

 A staff member treats minor injuries, of the sticking plaster and sting variety, on the spot.
 If it is felt that a doctor’s advice is necessary then parents will be contacted immediately and arrangements made.
 If parents, or emergency contacts, cannot be contacted then the school will proceed with treatment.
 There are times when children become ill at school and we will endeavour to contact you as soon as possible.
 Please advise the school if pupils need to take any forms of medication during the day.
 A Medical Register and Incidents Report Form are kept at school.

-For advice on how long to keep children home from school, dealing with head lice and other school-related health topics, refer to the Health page on the web.
+For advice on how long to keep children home from school, dealing with head lice and other school-related health topics, please refer to the links below.

 The school has created a list of people that are able to help out when any of our families are in need.
 This has been utilised many times and many people in our school community have made use of this.
 If you would like to add your name to the list of helpers fill in the survey and / or let us know at the office and we will ensure this happens.
 We have a wonderful database of parents from our school community however we always need more.